This taste-safe sensory bin was just as much for me as it was my little guy.

 - Under the bed storage bin

-Here, I placed my one-year-old into the bin with squishy strawberries and stayed close to make sure he did not put large pieces in his mouth.
+I placed my one-year-old in the bin with squishy strawberries and stayed close to make sure he did not put large pieces in his mouth.

 I also stood close by to take lots of pictures and watch his pure joy of being in this sweet and tasty sensory bin!